roberthyde/stabiliser/README.md

 ## Installation

-You can install this package from github using the devtools package as
+You can install this package from CRAN as follows:
-follows:

 ``` r
 install.packages("stabiliser")